 - Wednesday, July 08, 2009

-"For I have learned, in whatsoever state I am, therewith to be content" (Philippians 4:11).
+"For I have learned, in whatsoever state I am, therewith to be content" (Ephesians 4:11).

 As entrepreneurs we quite often give much thought to wishing we had more of certain assets than we have, for we believe that if we had more we could do so much more.
 This mind-set is sinful because it evidences that we are not content with what we have.
 If God, the Creator of the Universe, wanted us to have more today than we have, He is well able to so provide.
 We should not continue on in discontentment, rather, we should spend our time asking God for His mind in the matter and thanking Him for the assets we do have.